josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 ...
 ```

-Then you can install it on the the same machine or a new machine, in a virtual environment:
+Then you can install it on the same machine or a new machine, in a virtual environment:

 ```shell
 (rpm_query)$ python setup.py install \